mmmirrra/mmmirrra.github.io/_posts/2024-05-13-Java-abstractClass-Interface.markdown

   - Need to implement abstract methods in child classes
   - Then, the child class can create objects
   - If the child class does not implement the abstract method, the child class must also continue to be an abstract class
-- Abstract classes have an intermediate nature between normal classes and interfaces
+- Abstract classes have an intermediate nature between normal class and interface

 <br />
 ### Interface